 Dr. Tsang received his B.S. degree in Biochemistry with highest honors at UCLA.
 Completing medical school and internship in Internal Medicine at UCLA, Dr. Tsang received further training in the Anesthesiology Residency Programs at Yale University and the University of Southern California.
-After being fully trained as an anesthesiologist, he then went on the Stanford University's Multidisciplinary Pain Fellowship Program to become an Interventional Pain Specialist.
+After being fully trained and board certified as an anesthesiologist, he then went on the Stanford University's Multidisciplinary Pain Fellowship Program to become an Interventional Pain Specialist.

+Later Dr. Tsang become Pain Research director in UMMC.
+Published numbers paper and gained confirmation of reward of NIH grants.
 He has extensively studied the mechanisms of narcotics and the associated tolerance and addiction.
 He has performed research in these areas in clinical patients, laboratory rats, and in frozen thin slices of spinal cords.